No items found.

 Aversion Therapy

-This method has been used to treat various disorders, including substance use disorders, compulsive behaviors, and paraphilias.
+This method has been used to treat various addictive behaviors, including substance use disorders, compulsive behaviors, and paraphilias.
 It is also sometimes used for weight loss and smoking cessation.
-While it can be helpful in some cases, critics argue that it can be unethical because it involves deliberately causing discomfort or pain to an individual and that it may not always lead to long-term behavior change.
+Aversion therapy aims to create a strong association between undesirable behavior and negative consequences.

 Aversion therapy is often used to treat addictions, compulsive behaviors, and paraphilias.
 It can also be used for the following: